Deep Space 1: Beacon Monitor

 Another method for reducing DSN burdens is the Beacon Monitor experiment.
 During the long cruise periods of the mission, spacecraft operations are essentially suspended.
 Instead of data, Deep Space 1 transmitted a carrier signal on a predetermined frequency.
 Without data decoding, the carrier could be detected by much simpler ground antennas and receivers.
 If DS1 detected an anomaly, it changed the carrier between four tones, based on urgency.
 Ground receivers then signal operators to divert DSN resources.
 This prevented skilled operators and expensive hardware from babysitting an unburdened mission operating nominally.
 A similar system was used on the New Horizons Pluto probe to keep costs down during its ten-year cruise from Jupiter to Pluto.

 SDST

 The Small Deep Space Transponder (SDST) is a compact and lightweight radio-communications system.
 Aside from using miniaturized components, the SDST is capable of communicating over the Ka band.
 Because this band is higher in frequency than bands currently in use by deep-space missions, the same amount of data can be sent by smaller equipment in space and on the ground.
 Conversely, existing DSN antennas can split time among more missions.
 At the time of launch, the DSN had a small number of Ka receivers installed on an experimental basis; Ka operations and missions are increasing.

-The SDST was later used on other space missions such as the Mars Science Laboratory (the Mars rover Curiosity).
+The SDST has since been used on many other space missions such as the Mars Science Laboratory (the Mars rover Curiosity).